X

 President Ismail Omar Guelleh is recognized as the Chief of State and achieves that status through popular vote and holds

 that position for six years and is eligible for a second term.
-Prime Minister Mohamed Dileita Dileita is recognized as the
+Prime Minister Abdoulkader Kamil Mohamed is recognized as

-Head of Government and achieves that status through presidential appointment.
-Its form of government is a republic and
+the Head of Government and achieves that status through presidential appointment.
+Its form of government is a republic

 The languages commonly or officially spoken are French, Arabic, Somali and Afar.
 It counts among its major religions